mlntn/laravel-saml/README.md

  Now, we need to configure it, run

-     php artisan config:publish knight-swarm/laravel-saml
+     php artisan vendor:publish

- the above command will create a `saml.php` file inside `app/config/packages/knight-swarm/laravel-saml`, edit this file and be sure to insert:
+ the above command will create a `saml.php` file inside `config`, edit this file and be sure to insert:

- Your **SimpleSamlPHP** SP install path

-     'sp_path' => app_path()."/../../sp",

  Your default SP id

      'sp_name' => 'saml.dev',

- And afther logout, where users, should go,
+ And after logout, where users, should go,

      'logout_target' => 'http://saml.dev'

-This Package will trigger `/login` and `/logout`

-##@TODO
-We need to implement custom attributes bindings on model and database, for PoC it gets only `uid` and `name` attribuites and will fail it they does not exists
+You will need to setup routes like this:

+    Route::post('sso/login', '\KnightSwarm\LaravelSaml\Controllers\SamlController@login');
+    Route::post('sso/logout', '\KnightSwarm\LaravelSaml\Controllers\SamlController@logout');